cheul0518/CS528/LabSetup/README.md

 ----
 <br />

-If the opened img1.png looks like the above image, then send your password to your virtual machine.
+If your img1.png looks like the above image, then send your password to your virtual machine.
 Screenshot your virtual machine to see its state. (screenshot img2.png)

 > VBoxManage controlvm [VMNAME] keyboardputstring [PASSWORD]
+> VBoxManage controlvm [VMNAME] screnshotpng img2.png

 <table>
   <tr>